lquach01/Flashcard-App/README.md

 ### Phase 4: Task 2
 Tue Nov 28 23:04:45 PST 2023

 The card for 'dog' was added to the deck of cards.

 Tue Nov 28 23:04:47 PST 2023

 All cards in deck of cards were displayed.

 Tue Nov 28 23:04:58 PST 2023

 Cards were filtered by noun.

 Tue Nov 28 23:04:59 PST 2023

 Quizzed on English words.

 Tue Nov 28 23:05:02 2023

 Quizzed on translations.

+### Further Refactoring the Project
+To further refactor the project, I would split up the UI into different classes.
+Currently, FlashCardApp is one class with all code for the GUI, making it difficult to read and follow along with, especially if you are looking at the code for the first time.
+To make it easier to follow along with, I would split the code up into different classes for the different elements of the GUI to organize it.